bombom713/Data-Analysis-Specialized-Course/README.md

 # Data Analysis Specialized Course<br>
 <br>
-Course Completion
+Course Completion<br>
-May 2022-Feb 2023
+May 2022-Feb 2023<br>
-Fundamentals of Data analysis, R programming, Statistics and SQL promoted by the MOIS and NIA<br>
+Fundamentals of Data analysis, R programming, Statistics and SQL<br>
+promoted by the MOIS and NIA<br>